Kerence/MarqueeImageViewPager/README.md

 #Get started quickly:<br>
 #how to get this library?
+there are two ways you can get the library
+1.download it directly from github
-there are two ways you can get the library 1.Fortunately,if you are using android studio for developing android apps,this project has been released on bintray add the following code to you top-level build.gradle   <br>
+2.Fortunately,if you are using android studio for developing android apps,this project has been released on bintray add the following code to you top-level build.gradle   <br>
 ```Gradle
 allprojects {
     repositories {